How to Paint Outdoor Metal Furniture and Make It Look Brand New

 Wrought Iron Patio Set

-The 4 piece set was left behind from the previous home owner.
-The original piece was painted in white and by the time we arrived it was more like a white and rust combination.
+The 4-piece set was left behind by the previous homeowner.
+The original piece was painted in white, and by the time we arrived, it was more like a white and rust combination.
 We never got rid of it because it fit our front patio so well that it always worked.
-Most likely from the 1950’s these timeless sets do not go out of style.
+Most likely from the 1950’s, these timeless sets do not go out of style.
 They just need to be updated with a new color and cushions!
-Through the years it has needed a refresh and this year I am giving it an ultimate makeover and paint my metal outdoor furniture.
+Through the years, it has needed a refresh, and this year I am giving it an ultimate makeover and painting my metal outdoor furniture.

 Check out my video on my process

-I recorded my process, so that I can show you my actual labor on these outdoor metal furniture pieces.
-I seriously spent more time sanding then painting because I will always tell anyone that prep is just as important if not more then the actual painting.
+I recorded my process so that I can show you my actual labor on these outdoor metal furniture pieces.
+I seriously spent more time sanding than painting because I will always tell anyone that prep is just as important, if not more then the actual painting.
 Spend the time and really prepare your surface before painting.
 I used the hammered metal finish because I know that I was going to have a little bit of a rough surface, with years of old paint.
 The finished result looks great!

 Preparation for painting metal furniture